 The Sony HT-Z9F is a better overall soundbar than the JBL Bar 5.1 Surround.
 The Sony is a 3.1 setup that supports Atmos and offers a full array of physical inputs that support common audio formats.
 However, the JBL is a 5.1 setup with room correction.
 You can also stream audio to it using Apple AirPlay.

 The LG SN9YG is a better soundbar than the JBL Bar 5.1 Surround.
 The LG is a 5.1.2 setup that supports Atmos and has a better-balanced sound profile.
 It offers more sound enhancement features and it supports more audio formats across its physical inputs.
-The JBL, on the other hand, has a better surround and center channel performance.
+The JBL, on the other hand, has a better center channel performance.
 You can also wirelessly stream audio to it using Apple AirPlay.